 Her name and face is most familiar in the European countries but she has become known as a judge par excellence among American judges.
-She is and remains firstly, a legendary breeder and champion of rare breeds.
+She is a legendary working dogs breeder and champion of all dogs.

 Meg founded the Overhill Kennels in 1978, having first had a boarding kennel at her parents Overhill Farm, from which she took the Overhill name.

 She quickly developed the picturesque property near the small village of Pensford (near Bristol) into a licensed Quarantine Station (all dogs going into England or Australia had to be kept in quarantine a minimum of 12 months) which was separate from her small breeding facility.

 Meg's fine sense of business and understanding of what dog owners need also led to the development of a complex Import-Export business when there were such strict import restrictions.
 The professional staff safely and efficiently moves animals around the world whilst Meg will be seen at the Overhill Trade Stand where everyone comes to visit and purchase unique products while at the shows.
 If she thinks of something that dog people need, often before they have realized they need it, Meg will have it sewn, built, or manufactured!